arjun-rao/arjun-rao.github.io/index.md

 # About Me

 Currently working at Netflix on Recommendation Systems and Algorithms as part of the Algorithms Engineering team.

-I previously worked at Microsoft as a on the Ranking Infrastructure Team at Microsoft Start where I contributed to and built various infrastructure components that power the ranking stack for personalized content feed recommendation.
+I previously worked at Microsoft as a on the Ranking Infrastructure Team for Microsoft Start (start.com) where I contributed to and built various infrastructure components that power the ranking stack for personalized content feed recommendations.

 I have a Master's degree in Computer Science from the [University of Colorado, Boulder](https://colorado.edu).
 During my masters I worked with Dr.Sidney D'Mello at the [Emotive Computing Lab](https://sites.google.com/site/sidneydmello/emotive-computing-lab) on modelling Collaborative Problem Solving discourse through Natural Language Processing and Machine Learning techniques from Jan 2020 - May 2021.